nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 ### Ida’s extreme rainfall broke records and flooded basement apartments

-When Hurricane Ida hit New York City in September 2021, rain fell faster than could be drained away through stormwater infrastructure.
+When Hurricane Ida hit New York City in September 2021, rain fell faster than it could drain away through stormwater infrastructure.
 This caused unprecedented inland flooding, especially in low-lying areas and basement apartments.
 Unlike the flooding that happened during Sandy, which mostly affected coastal areas, <span style="font-weight: bold;">rainfall (or pluvial) flooding</span> can happen anywhere in the city.

-Nine inches of rain fell at an unprecedented rate per hour.
+- Nine inches of rain fell at an unprecedented rate per hour.

-Record-breaking 3.5 inches/hour of maximum rainfall in some areas, exceeding NYC’s sewer capacity of 1.75 inches/hour
+- Record-breaking 3.5 inches per hour of rainfall fell in some areas, exceeding NYC’s sewer capacity of 1.75 inches per hour

-The first-ever flash flood emergency warning for New York City was issued by the National Weather Service.
-Flash flooding occurs when heavy rainfall happens in a short period of time so quickly that people are often caught off guard, making it very dangerous.
-Fourteen people died from causes related to Ida, most of them (71% or 10 deaths) by drowning in unregulated (i.e. illegal) basement apartments.
+The National Weather Service issued its first-ever flash flood emergency warning for New York City was issued by the National Weather Service.
+Flash flooding occurs when heavy rainfall happens in a short period of time so quickly that people are often caught off guard.
+Fourteen people died from causes related to Ida.
+Most of them (71%, or 10 deaths) by drowning in unregulated (illegal) basement apartments.

 <div class="card card-left-border shadow-sm mb-2 fs-sm">
     <div class="card-body">
       <strong>Why is rainfall flooding increasing?</strong><br>
-      <p> Climate change is making it rain more intensely (intensity is measured by amount of rainfall in a given time period) because warmer air holds more moisture.
-It has rained (measured as precipitation) more each year on average since 1960 in NYC.<p>
+      <p> Climate change is making it rain more intensely because warmer air holds more moisture.
+It has rained larger amounts each year on average since 1960 in NYC.<p>
       <strong>What will the future of rainfall flooding look like in NYC? </strong>
       <p> Rainfall intensity and frequency is increasing, which is associated with inland flooding, like what we saw during Ida.
 Exactly how and where rainfall-based flooding will occur can be difficult to predict, but we know that low-lying areas, including basement apartments, are at higher risk.
 Average annual rainfall is projected to increase by a minimum of 2 – 7% by the 2030s and a maximum of 7 – 17% by the 2080s.</p>
       </div>